hj91/node-red-contrib-peak-value-calculator/README.md

 ## Overview

 The Node-RED Peak Value Calculator Node is a node designed for Node-RED.
-It allows you to effortlessly calculate peak values in real-time data streams.
+It allows you to effortlessly calculate peak and low peak values in real-time data streams.
 It's particularly useful for systems that require monitoring and analysis of peak data points, such as analog input systems, control systems, and more.

 ## Installation